 To list the status of a particular job, in standard or alternate (more useful!) format:

-To get all the details about a particular job (full status):
+To get more details about a particular job:

-Blocked jobs are those that are not currently eligible to run.
-There are several reasons a job may be blocked.
+-l to view this information.
+There are several reasons a job may be pending.

-- If a user or group has reached the limit on the number of jobs or cores allowed, the rest of their jobs will be blocked.
-The jobs will be released as the running jobs complete.
+- If a user or group has reached the limit on the number of cores allowed, the rest of their jobs will be pending with a reason code of MaxCpuPerAccount.

-- If a user sets up dependencies among jobs or conditions that have to be met before a job can run, the jobs will be blocked until the dependencies or conditions are met.
+- If a user sets up dependencies among jobs or conditions that have to be met before a job can run, the jobs will be pending until the dependencies or conditions are met.
+The reason code will be Dependency.

 - You can place a hold on your own job using

-- In rare cases, an error in the batch sysetm will cause a job to be blocked with state “BatchHold”.
-If you see one of your jobs in this state, contact OSC Help for assistance.
+- If you see one of your jobs in a state that is not understood, contact OSC Help for assistance.

 To list blocked jobs:

-showstart command gives an estimate for the start time of a job.
+--start option gives an estimate for the start time of a job that is pending.
 Unfortunately, these estimates are not at all accurate except for the highest priority job in the queue.
-If the time shown is exactly midnight two or three days in the future, it is meaningless.
-Otherwise the estimate may be off by a large amount in either direction.

 Why isn’t my job running?